Confidence-Calibrated Face and Kinship Verification: Experiments

 \subsection{Comparison with Previous Post-calibration Methods}

-To validate the superiority of our ASC for confidence calibration in face and kinship verification, two widely used post-calibration methods are chosen for performance comparison: Histogram binning\cite{hist} and Isotonic regression\cite{iso}.
-While there are some other post-calibration methods, such as Temperature scaling\cite{uncertainty_3}, Platt scaling\cite{platt}, Bayesian binning\cite{bayesian_binning}, and Matrix and vector scaling, they cannot be directly applied to confidence calibration for face and kinship verification tasks.
-For fair comparison, we adopt the same experimental setting for all compared methods.
+To validate the superiority of our ASC for confidence calibration in face and kinship verification, two widely adopted post-calibration methods are chosen for performance comparison: Histogram binning \cite{zadrozny2001obtaining} and Isotonic regression \cite{zadrozny2002transforming}.
+While there are some other post-calibration methods, such as Temperature scaling \cite{guo2017calibration}, Platt scaling \cite{platt1999probabilistic}, Bayesian binning \cite{naeini2015obtaining}, and Matrix and vector scaling, they are not directly applicable to confidence calibration for face and kinship verification tasks.
+For fair comparison, we maintain the same experimental setting across all compared methods.